Endometriosis Solutions

 • Reducing inflammation that may impact implantation

-• Optimizing bowel and bladder function to reduce pelvic congestion
+• Optimizing bowel and bladder function to reduce pelvic congestion and support detoxification pathways

 • Creating a plan that supports your cycle without overwhelming you

-This is about supporting your body, not blaming it.
+This is all about supporting your body.

 If pregnancy is not your current goal you still deserve: